sanjitk7/sanjitk7/README.md

 I'm a Junior majoring in Computer Science and Engineering from VIT, Vellore.
 I spend most of my time learning new languages and building stuff.
 When I'm not coding I write about tech in general in my [medium blog](https://medium.com/@sanjitunv).
 If you are looking to collaborate on something, do reach out!

-Media Head and Lead Backend Developer @ The Hindu Education Plus Club VIT
+Media Head and Backend Developer @ The Hindu Education Plus Club VIT ASV @ Make A Difference

 ## Get in touch :)